Match Preview: Manchester United v Brighton

 What are they like now?

 For a club that prides itself on attacking football with homegrown players, the appointment of Mourinho in 2016 always seemed like a strange fit.
-His parking-the-bus tactics and distrust of the likes of Marcus Rashford and Luke Shaw lasted just over three years before the United board decided to give him more time to play golf, drink wine or use his Genting casino promo code by giving him the sack.
+His parking-the-bus tactics and distrust of the likes of Marcus Rashford and Luke Shaw lasted just over three years before the United board decided to give him more time to play golf and drink wine giving him the sack.
 In Mourinho’s place has come Solksjaer, a man whose previous managerial experience extended to winning a few trophies in his native Norway and a disastrous spell at Cardiff City in which he led them to relegation to the Championship.
 More than a few eyebrows were raised at the appointment, even if United were keen to stress it was only on a temporary basis while they presumably wait for Tottenham Hotspur manager Mauricio Pochentino to win nothing again this season before making the move in the summer.
 Solksjaer’s impact has been phenomenal though and United have won every game with him in charge to date, hauling themselves back into the race for a Champions League spot in the process.

 Which players should we be worried about?